FedericoPonzi/bare-metal-space-invaders/README.md

 # TODO:
-* fix issues with game (not going oob)
+* fix issues with game
+  * enemies should fire as well
+  * should use the full available screen
 * remove allocations for each shot
 * add graphics
-* enemies should fire as well